ClearwaterUK/UltrakULL/README.md

 the [New Blood Discord](https://discord.gg/newblood), and my [personal Twitter](https://twitter.com/ClearwaterHLL).

 ### Is UltrakULL compatible with other mods?
-[Ultrakill Mod Manager](https://github.com/Temperz87/ultra-mod-manager): Confirmed to be working, however has not been fully tested.\
+[UltraTweaker](https://github.com/wafflethings/ULTRAKILLtweaker): *Confirmed* to be working, but extensive testing has not been done.
-Compatability with other mods not listed here is unknown.
+If UltrakULL and UltraTweaker are being used at the same time, the the Language tab in the Options menu will be moved to the right side to avoid overlap with UltraTweaker's own Tweaker Options button.

 # Credits & Contributors
 UltrakULL created by **[Clearwater](https://github.com/ClearwaterTM)**\
 Additional code contributions by **[Temperz87](https://github.com/Temperz87/)**\
-GitHub repo banner by **tunacan#0110**\
 Language translations by members of the **UltrakULL Translation Team** \
 (view the [Languages](#Languages) section for full information and crediting)\
 ULTRAKILL created by **Arsi 'Hakita' Patala** and published by **New Blood Interactive**